sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_2_initialize_database.md

 ## With Docker

 You may also want to run Postgres within a docker container instead of as a system service.
 Running within a container provides some advantages such as storing the data seperately from the container, you do not need to run it as a system service and its easy to use different database versions or multiple databases.

+You can use `docker-compose` as described in [Install Dependencies](./quickstart_1_install_dependencies.md#optional-use-docker-compose-for-postgresql-and-redis) or you can start it manually as explained here.

 1. Create a directory to store and mount the database from for persistence: